What are milia? (And how to get rid of them)

 Milia occurring in newborns (neonatal milia) typically resolve on their own within a few weeks.
 Primary milia affecting older children and adults can either disappear within a few weeks or months, or they can persist longer.

-Adults who find persistent milia bothersome or unsightly often seek treatment to make milia go away.
+Adults who find persistent milia bothersome or unsightly often seek treatment to remove them.

 Other strategies that may be used for milia treatment include chemical peels, laser ablation, cryotherapy (freezing) and diathermy (heat therapy).

-Milia occurring on the face (for example, on the cheeks, chin or alongside the nose) often can be safely removed at home using a sterilized needle, lancet or comedone extractor.
+Facial milia occurring away from the eyes (for example, on the cheeks, chin or alongside the nose) often can be safely removed at home using a sterilized needle, lancet or comedone extractor.

-Comedones (plural of comedo) are plugged, often infected oil glands — also called blackheads and whiteheads — that are the primary signs of acne.
-A comedone extractor is a hand-held, pencil-shaped skin care tool that often has a sharp lancet on one end and a rounded extractor on the other end to treat acne lesions and milia.
+Comedones are plugged, often infected oil glands — also called blackheads and whiteheads — that are the primary signs of acne.
+A comedone extractor is a hand-held, pencil-shaped skin care tool that often has a sharp lancet on one end and a small looped or spoon-shaped extractor on the other end to treat acne lesions and milia.